Sveriges Television: History

 In 1958, the first newscast, Aktuellt, was broadcast.
 During the 1960s the establishment of a second TV channel was frequently discussed.
 These discussions resulted in the launch of TV2 on 5 December 1969.
 The original channel became TV1 and it was intended that the two channels would broadcast in "stimulating competition" within the same company.

-The first stage of the main headquarters building and TV studios for Sveriges Television, called TV-huset (sv), was inaugurated on Oxenstiernsgatan in the Östermalm district in Stockholm on 30 October 1967.
+The first stage of the main headquarters building and TV studios for Sveriges Television called TV-huset (sv), was inaugurated on Oxenstiernsgatan in the Östermalm district in Stockholm on 30 October 1967.
 The completion of the second stage of TV-huset and its official opening was on 5 December 1969, the same day as the start of operations of TV2, making it one of the largest television studios in Europe at that time.

 1970 saw the start of the first regional programme, Sydnytt from Malmö.
-More regional news programmes launched in 1972 and the entire country was covered by regional news programmes by 1987 when ABC from Stockholm began.
+More regional news programmes were launched in 1972 and the entire country was covered by regional news programmes by 1987 when ABC from Stockholm began.

-When TV2 started the news programmes were reorganized.
+When TV2 started the news programmes were reorganised.
 Aktuellt was replaced by TV-nytt, which was responsible for the main 19.30 bulletin on TV1 as well as news updates on both channels.
 In addition, the two channels would get one "commentary bulletin" each.
 TV2's was entitled Rapport and TV1's was Nu.

-In 1972, the news was reorganized once again.
+In 1972, the news was reorganised once again.
 Rapport was moved to the 19.30 slot on TV2 while Aktuellt was revived, to broadcast at 18.00 and 21.00 on TV1.
 These timeslots would mostly stay unchanged for the following decades.